Top 10 things to do in South Iceland

 1. Explore the Golden Circle

 The Golden Circle is a popular 300km route which takes visitors on a tour of some of southern Iceland’s best attractions and is a must-do when looking for the ultimate experience.
+You can even stay at Reykjavík's historical Fosshotel Baron and explore the Golden Circle on a day trip.
 Highlights include:

 • Þingvellir National Park, where Iceland’s first Parliament congregated in 930 AD, and